 Therefore, good indoor shorts will aim to wick sweat away, allow breathability and offer a pad suited to a static indoor position.

-Indeed, when Cycling Weekly compared moisture retention of a pair of indoor specific shorts versus standard shorts, we found a 64 per cent reduction in weight increase via sweat absorbtion.
+Indeed, when Cycling Weekly compared moisture retention of a pair of indoor specific shorts versus standard shorts, we found a 64 per cent reduction in weight increase via sweat absorption.

-Some brands have opted to create indoor jerseys, which could be preferable if you’re exercising outside the house – on the patio or in a garden – and don’t want to scare the neighbours.
+Some brands have opted to create indoor jerseys, which could be preferable if you’re exercising outside the house – on the patio or backyard – and don’t want to scare the neighbours.